dustinpor2626/Net-pay-shop/README.md

 Products are divided according to their type.

-User can select product and can store in their cart.
+User can select product and can store in their cart and compute Price.

 ---